 Google says: The email and password you entered don’t match.

 There is probably a problem with your password.
-Change your network password using the Self Serve Password Tool.
+Change your network password using the Student Password Hub.
 Be sure your password is at least 8 characters.
 Changing passwords can fix many odd technical issues.

 After changing your password, if you still have issues, talk to your teacher.
 Your teacher can help you get a temporary network password.

 Google wants to keep your account secure and be sure that YOU are accessing your account but phone numbers aren’t always the best way to verify student accounts, especially for younger students without cell phones.